nogibjj/arko_databricks_pipeline/README.md

 ### 3. Create Workflow
 ![image](https://github.com/user-attachments/assets/b8edfe08-4c1d-44e6-994f-a8040db678bf)

-Note: The source code for each individual tasks in the workflow are setup with this Github repo.
+Note: The source code for each individual tasks in the workflow is synced with this Github repo.

 ## Steps to update modules and deploy